-Practice Question Data Step 1 (upto two decimal place) Step 2 What's the percentage?
+Practice Question Data Step 1 (up to two decimal places) Step 2 What's the percentage ?
 Calculate the percentage of total land surface area on Earth covered by Asia?
 Total surface area covered by Land on Earth: 148.9 Million Sq.
 KM (Denominator) Total Surface Area covered by Asia: 44.58 Million Sq.
-KM (Numerator) 44.58 = 0.29 148.9 0.29 x 100 = 29% 29% of the total land area on the Earth's surface level is covered by Asia!
+KM (Numerator) 0.29 0.29 x 100 = 29% 29% of the total land area on the Earth's surface level is covered by Asia!
 Calculate the percentage of total land surface area on Earth covered by Africa?
 Calculate the percentage of total land surface area on Earth covered by North America?
 Calculate the percentage of total land surface area on Earth covered by South America?
 Calculate the percentage of total land surface area on Earth covered by Antarctica?
 Calculate the percentage of total land surface area on Earth covered by Europe?
-Calculate the percentage of total land surface area on Earth covered by Australia?

-If learners cannot divide decimals or do long division, follow these steps:

-- To divide a decimal by another decimal, we need to first move the decimal points. - If we want to divide $11.6 \div 7.1$ , we must remove the decimal point in the numbers.
-To do this, we would move the decimal point to the right by one place in BOTH numbers by multiplying each number by 10 which will give us $116 \div 71$ - In the example above, moving the decimal point to the right once is enough to get rid of it.
+- If learners cannot divide decimals or do long division, follow these steps: - To divide a decimal by another decimal, we need to first move the decimal points. - If we want to divide $11.6 \div 7.1$, we must remove the decimal point in the numbers.
+To do this, we would move the decimal point to the right by one placein BOTH numbers by multiplying each number by 10 which will give us $116 \div 71$ - In the example above, moving the decimal point to the right once is enough to get rid of it.
 We can then divide the numbers as whole numbers.
 Sometimes, the numbers we want to divide may not have the same number of digits before and after the decimal point. - Let's do one such example with the following: 9.33 ÷ 45.7: - Here, by multiplying both numbers by 10, we get 93.3 ÷ 457.
 Notice that the first number still has a decimal point.
 This is because the original had two digits after the decimal point, unlike 45.7, which only had one digit after.
-As a rule of thumb, you must do the same thing to both numbers. - Now, let's do a long division to get the answer.
+As a rule of thumb, you must do the same thing to both numbers.

+• Now, let's do a long division to get the answer.
 Follow the steps below: